Campaign of the Month: August 2017

 Tactical: The Pulsar sports a phaser array that is as all encompassing and deadly as the system mounted aboard the Galaxy-class.
-The FPQ-2 torpedo tubes mounted in the pod provide a devastating backup punch and are capable of utilizing both standard and quantum torpedoes.
-Although the pod system is not the swapable version used in the Trafalgar-class, the sensor suite can be switched out for any number of configurations at any reasonably equipped starbase within hours.
+The FPQ-2 torpedo tubes mounted fore and aft in the pod provide a devastating backup punch and are capable of utilizing both standard and quantum torpedoes.
+Although the pod system is not the configurable version used in the Trafalgar-class, the sensor suite can be switched out for any number of configurations at any reasonably equipped starbase within hours.
 This ability allows the Pulsar to employ intelligence gathering and tactical support sensors for any number of fleet support missions.

 Crew Support/Computer Systems: With a design emphasis on automated support systems and cruising range, the Pulsar’s crew compliment is small for such a large vessel.
 This allows for crew comforts and amenities that far outclass many vessels of the same size.
 Assignment to a Pulsar-class vessel is a popular duty and is considered a fast track to promotion.
 The computer system employed by the Pulsar is an all bioneural makeup with an isolinear backup.